bmurrtech/how-to-homelab/how-to_proxmox_hypervisor.md

 - After the repo clones to your machine, check the directory with an `ls` command and then `cd` into that repo folder you just cloned.
 - Once inside the reop clone folder, `ls` again and you should now see `ansible.example.cfg`.
 - Let's create a local copy of this `.cfg` file on your machine:
 -
 ```
 cp ansible.example.cfg ansible.cfg
 ```

-- Once you sucessfully made a copy of the `.cfg`, now you must customize/adapte the file to your personal evironment. `nano` or `vim` that `ansible.cfg` file copy you just made to get started.
+- Once you successfully made a copy of the `.cfg`, now you must customize/adapt the file to your personal environment. `nano` or `vim` that `ansible.cfg` file copy you just made to get started.
 ```
 cat ansible.cfg
 ```
 - The file should read: __`inventory = inventory/my-cluster/hosts.ini`__.
 If this is the case, do __NOT__ change anything.
 If `cat` prints something else, modify the file to read as __`inventory = inventory/my-cluster/hosts.ini`__.
 Otherwise, leave this default setting as we will modify the directory to match.
 - Exit the `.cfg` file, and create the following directories:
 ```